 Do DPOs need to be qualified?

 There are no mandatory qualifications to become a DPO, but anyone looking to fill the position should have evidence of their data protection expertise.
 This might come in the form of a GDPR or DPO qualification.

 One of the choices you have when looking for a DPO is to outsource the role to a third party.
 This allows you to focus on what your business does best without having to worry about whether your DPO is up for the job.

 Our DPO as a service solution offers you that option.
 One of our data protection experts will act as a remote DPO, working with you as and when needed to set your organisation on the right track.

-In this live session, GDPR expert Colin Currie will provide expert insight into the difficulties that DPOs must overcome when appointed to the role, including real-life examples of the types of issues they will have to address.
+This free presentation features GDPR expert Colin Currie discussing the difficulties that DPOs face when appointed to the role, and provides real-life examples of the types of issues they will have to address.

-The webinar will also provide advice from an organisation’s perspective, explaining the options management has when filling the DPO role and how they should decide which option is most suitable.
+Currie also discusses the DPO position from an organisation’s perspective, explaining the options management has when filling the role and which one might be right for them.